Morgan le Fay (Marvel Comics): Dark Reign

-During the "Dark Reign" storyline, Morgan appears in the pages of Dark Avengers as the team's first nemesis.
+During the "Dark Reign" storyline, Morgan appears as the Dark Avengers' first enemy.
 She used a spell to peer into the future and witnessed the formation of the Cabal.
 She traveled into the future with an army of demons.
 At first, she attempted to kill Doom when he was a child, but then decided to go ahead several decades, so that Doom could fully know why she was going to kill him, choosing after the Skrull invasion and engaged Doom in magical combat.
 As Doom begins to lose, a HAMMER soldier calls Osborn, and the Dark Avengers arrive to rescue Doom.
 The Sentry tears off her head, but she subsequently violently reappeared in his place, and took control over the new Spider-Man, who attacked Ares.
 She is killed again by the new Hawkeye, but she reappears again.
 She and her demons are seen fighting the Dark Avengers, while Doom and Iron Patriot travel back in time to kill her in her own time.
 However, when they arrive, after an unsuccessful magical assault on the two men (due to the considerable amount of iron in their armor suits, the one substance her faerie enchantments cannot affect), she reveals to Osborn her knowledge that Doom plans to betray her and that if they kill her, it will affect Doom's own lifeline, claiming Doom will fall to his nature and betray Osborn; Doom responds by chanting a spell of a language that even she possesses no knowledge to forcibly send the sorceress into her own enchanted cauldron, despite her screams and pleas.
 Though Morgan lives, she is sent to 1,000,000 BC where she runs from a tribe of cavemen fighting a Tyrannosaurus.
 Doctor Doom magically restores Latveria and the revived Dark Avengers head back to America.